Flexible Boning Knives

 A New Winner Has the Edge

 We still like our old favorite.
 Its blade arrived (and stayed) relatively sharp and had good flexibility, helping it perform all the tasks well.
 And its big, grippy plastic handle is especially comfortable for large-handed users.
-Priced at $26.95, it's now our Best Buy, a solid entry-level option for home cooks who don't plan on boning chicken breasts or trimming tenderloins regularly.
+Priced at just over $25.00, it's now our Best Buy, a solid entry-level option for home cooks who don't plan on boning chicken breasts or trimming tenderloins regularly.

 We found a knife we like even better, though.
-Our new winner is the Zwilling Pro 5.5” Flexible Boning Knife ($99.95).
+Our new winner is the Zwilling Pro 5.5” Flexible Boning Knife; it costs just under $100.00.
 It has a slender handle that allows users to vary their grip more easily.
 But it was this model's blade, one of the keenest in the lineup, that put it over the top.
 It was so sharp that flesh seemed to fall away at its touch, and it maintained its edge throughout testing.
 At 5.5 inches, its blade was the shortest in the lineup, but in practice, that shorter length turned out to be an advantage, as it afforded more control and precision.
 If you do a lot of butchering at home, this knife is a worthy investment that will make even the most finicky boning project seem effortless.

-We tested six flexible boning knives priced from $18.87 to $119.95, each with a blade about 6 inches long.
+We tested six flexible boning knives priced from about $20.00 to about $120.00, each with a blade about 6 inches long.
 We used them to bone chicken breasts, trim the silverskin and fat from a beef tenderloin, and remove the bone from a cooked pork shoulder roast.
 We also had cooks with different dominant hands, hand sizes, and levels of butchering experience use the knives to bone chicken breasts and to french racks of pork.
 At the conclusion of testing, we rated each model on its sharpness, flexibility, and handle design.

 Sharpness: We assessed how sharp the blade of each model felt throughout testing, giving preference to those that maintained their edge better over time.